-- Regulations related to environmental and occupational health and safety issues could adversely affect the cost, manner or feasibility of conducting our operations. - We are responsible for the decommissioning, plugging, abandonment, and reclamation costs for our facilities. - Increased regulation of our oil and natural gas assets could cause our revenues to decline and operating expenses to increase. - Regulatory initiatives relating to hydraulic fracturing, regulation of greenhouse gases, water conservation, seismic activity, weatherization, or protection of certain species of wildlife, or of sensitive environmental areas could result in increased costs and/or decreased production. - New or increased taxes or fees on oil and natural gas extraction or production or changes in our effective tax rate, could adversely impact us.
+- Regulations related to environmental, occupational health and safety, and pipeline integrity management could adversely affect the cost, manner or feasibility of conducting our operations. - We are responsible for the decommissioning, plugging, abandonment, and reclamation costs for our facilities. - Increased regulation of our oil and natural gas assets as well as our planned midstream project could cause our revenues to decline and operating expenses to increase. - Regulatory initiatives relating to hydraulic fracturing, regulation of greenhouse gases, water conservation, seismic activity, weatherization, or protection of certain species of wildlife or of sensitive environmental areas could result in increased costs and/or decreased production. - New or increased taxes or fees on oil and natural gas extraction or production or changes in our effective tax rate, could adversely impact us.